david-dick/firefox-marionette/README.md

 causes the browser to traverse one step backward in the joint history of the current browsing context.
 The browser will wait for the one step backward to complete or the session's [page\_load](https://metacpan.org/pod/Firefox::Marionette::Timeouts#page_load) duration to elapse before returning, which, by default is 5 minutes.
 This method returns [itself](https://metacpan.org/pod/Firefox::Marionette) to aid in chaining methods.

+## debug

+accept a boolean and return the current value of the debug setting.
+This allows the dynamic setting of debug.

 ## default\_binary\_name

 just returns the string 'firefox'.
 Only of interest when sub-classing.